The Gardener's Network

 • Perennials are the most popular flowers.
 They allow you to plant once, and the perennials will grow for years undisturbed with little attention.
 You can use herbs, too.

-• Plant Ph Range - Rock gardens and surrounding natural soil is often neutral to slightly alkaline.
+• Plant pH Range – Rocks and the surrounding natural soil is often neutral to slightly alkaline.
 For the best performance, select plants that prefer slightly alkaline soil.
-If you bring in soil to fill your rock garden, soil pH may not be an issue.
+If you bring in the soil to fill your garden, soil pH may not be an issue.

 Achillea